Disney’s Festival of the Arts is back for 2023, and we couldn’t be more excited!

 Be on the lookout for these Artful Photo Ops

-Here were the confirmed ops for 2021 across the World Showcase.
-We expect to see a similar lineup for 2022:
+Here are some of the photo ops from previous festivals.
+We expect to see a similar lineup for 2023:

 - A homage to Frida Kahlo – Mexico Pavilion